Ecommerce Lending

 Personal guaranty

-None on most structures
+Required on all structures

 Built for the deals that can’t fit inside a 7(a) box.